 How often do ASAP personnel go to those countries to assess the needs?

 The administration go at least once per year to inspect projects, determine needs for future projects, and to conduct evangelism and medical missionary training of workers.
-The ASAP personnel stay in close contact with the Adventist leaders and national workers throughout the year.
+The ASAP personnel stay in close contact with the Adventist leaders and our Southeast Asian workers throughout the year.